top of page

-Team registration should be concluded by May 17th or until our capacity is reached.
-Historically, our capacity tends to be filled by May 15th, emphasizing the importance of securing your team's payment and registration well in advance of that date.
+Team registration should be concluded by May 16th or until our capacity is reached.
+Historically, our capacity tends to be filled historically by May 8th, emphasizing the importance of securing your team's payment and registration well in advance of that date.

 Where and when are the games played ?

-How many players can I have on my team ?
+How many players can I have on my team and how long are the games ?

 What division's do you offer ?